Ely and Littleport riots of 1816: Ely

-Ely, Cambridgeshire, is a city with an 1811 population of 4,249 people.
+Ely was a city with an 1811 population of 4,249 people.
 The city is nearly 15 mi north-north-east of Cambridge and 67 mi north-north-east of London.
 When Vachell arrived in Ely, he alerted fellow clergymen and magistrates Reverend William Metcalfe and Reverend Henry Law who dispatched Thomas Archer, as a messenger, to Bury, 26 mi to the east.

 The rioters in Littleport had in the interim stolen a wagon and horses from Henry Tansley and equipped it with fowling guns front and back.
 A man named John Dennis emerged as in command of the makeshift army.
 Most of the Littleport mob, armed with guns and pitch-forks, then began the march to Ely, arriving three-quarters of a mile (1.2 km) north of the city between 5 am and 6 am on 23 May.
-The Reverend William Metcalfe met them, read the Riot Act, and asked what the mob required.
+The Reverend Metcalfe met them, read the Riot Act, and asked what the mob required.
 On being told that they wanted "the price of a stone of flour per day" and that "our children are starving, give us a living wage," the Reverend agreed but stated that he would have to converse with the other magistrates.
 He asked everyone to return to Littleport, but they marched on.
 Metcalfe implored them to go to the market place and many did go there, where they were joined by Ely citizens.

-The magistrates negotiated with a committee of the rioters in the White Hart Public House.
-Recognising the needs of the rioters, the Ely magistrates, the Reverends William Metcalfe, Peploe Ward and Henry Law drafted a response, offering poor families two-shillings per head per week and ordering farmers to pay two-shillings (£) per day wages.
+The magistrates negotiated with a committee of the rioters in the White Hart public house.
+Recognising the needs of the rioters, the Ely magistrates, the Reverends Metcalfe, Peploe Ward and Law drafted a response, offering poor families two-shillings per head per week and ordering farmers to pay two-shillings (£) per day wages.
 On hearing the proclamation, the mob cheered.
 The magistrates then "gave the men some beer, told them not to get drunk and tried to persuade them to go home".
 Some took the advice, whilst others continued the rampage, intimidating shopkeepers, millers and bankers and stealing from some.
 However, most of the rioters, marching with their wagons and guns, left the city for Littleport before the arrival of the military from Bury.

 Meanwhile, the magistrates delegated Henry Law to go to London to discuss the matter with Lord Sidmouth (Henry Addington), the Home Secretary.
 On the way, Law stopped at the barracks of the Royston troop of volunteer yeomanry cavalry and requested they go to Ely.
 Law was unable to convince Sidmouth of the seriousness of the situation, and Sidmouth asked Reverend Sir Henry Bate Dudley to return with Law and report on the matter.